-Here, in this exercise, we shall discuss concepts related to cartesian coordinates of a point, the distance between two points and finding the area of a triangle.
+Here, in this exercise, we shall discuss concepts related to the cartesian coordinates of a point, the distance between two points and finding the area of a triangle.
 Students who aim to secure good marks in the board exams are advised to refer to RD Sharma Class 11 Maths Solutions.
-The solutions are formulated by our expert tutors in a step by step manner to help students understand the concepts clearly.
-Students are advised to practice regularly on a daily basis to come out with flying colours in their board examination.
-The pdf of RD Sharma Solutions are provided in the links given below, which can be downloaded easily and can be used for future reference as well.
+The solutions are formulated by our expert tutors in a step-by-step manner to help students understand the concepts clearly.
+Students are advised to practise regularly on a daily basis to come out with flying colours in their board examination.
+The PDF of RD Sharma Class 11 Maths Solutions is provided in the link given below, which can be downloaded easily and can be used for future reference as well.

-Download the pdf of RD Sharma Solutions for Class 11 Maths Exercise 22.1 Chapter 22 – Brief review of Cartesian System of Rectangular Coordinates
+RD Sharma Solutions for Class 11 Maths Exercise 22.1 Chapter 22 – Brief Review of Cartesian System of Rectangular Coordinates

 Also, access other exercises of RD Sharma Solutions for Class 11 Maths Chapter 22 – Brief review of Cartesian System of Rectangular Coordinates